abdulwaheed76/practices/README.md

 4. You can also use the shortcut links at the right side.
 E.g "custom queries " > "assigned to me" and ask manager to create more for you if needed

-# Estimations and requirement gathering
+# WBS, Estimations and requirement gathering

 ## How can I improve estimate and execution
 Ask few questions to your self